 Pictures of Your House

 Sure, you want to show off your new home, but you must be careful when you post pictures of it.
 Omit the number of your house and don’t take a full photo of your house even though it may be featured on real estate sites.
-Take into consideration the amount of photos you share with friends and followers – they’re happy for you, but don’t glut your pages with excessive photos which could irritate them or seem boastful.
-Also refrain from posting photos until the sale is final just in case.
+Take into consideration the number of photos you share with friends and followers – they’re happy for you, but don’t glut your pages with excessive photos which could irritate them or seem boastful.
+Also, refrain from posting photos until the sale is final just in case.

 Negative Comments About Your Old Neighborhood